Next meeting – Wednesday 10th October – SEMINAR – Stress

 Interested in joining HOHSG?

-Why not come along to our next meeting on Wednesday 5th September from 1:00pm, talk to other members and listen to the speakers before making up your mind.
+Why not come along to our next meeting on Wednesday 10th October from 1:00pm, talk to other members and listen to the speaker before making up your mind.